dhrwrites/dhrwrites.github.io/_posts/2019-11-21-Review-Ahmad-Jamal-Ballades.md

 this new recording.

 An Ahmad Jamal recording is ... fun.
 His playing just makes me happy.
-I'm not exactly sure why, but something about his
+I'm not exactly sure why, but something in his
 expressiveness, touch and inventiveness is just joyful.
 Jamal's musical 'outness' doesn't come from speedy, incomprehensible runs or twisty time changes - it's more from the overall shape and contrast of his interpretation.
 The playing can be moody, but it's